Jonathan Guy Lewis

 Jonathan Guy Lewis (born 20 May 1963) is a British actor known for his role as Chris Hammond in London's Burning.

 Early life

-After attending university, Lewis was an officer trainer at Sandhurst before a recurring back injury led to his discharge from the army at 22 years old.
+Lewis was educated at St Dunstan's College, After attending university, Lewis was an officer trainer at Sandhurst before a recurring back injury led to his discharge from the army at 22 years old.
 Lewis then enrolled in drama school to begin his new career.

 Career

 Lewis's first major acting role was the role of Sgt.
 Chris McCleod in Soldier Soldier.
 His most recent television series roles were on Skins and Endeavour.

 Lewis has also worked as a writer and director.
 His most notable work as a writer is the award-winning play Our Boys, which was staged at the Donmar Warehouse in 1995 and revived at the Duchess Theatre in 2012.
 In 2015, Lewis co starred in the revival of Arthur Miller's A View from the Bridge.